geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 From within the root of the cloned tutorial, run:

 {% highlight bash %}
-mvn clean install
+$ mvn clean install
 {% endhighlight %}

 When this is complete, it will have built a JAR file that contains all of the code you need to run the tutorial.

-### Run the Tutorial
+### RUN THE TUTORIAL

 On the command-line, run:

 {% highlight bash %}
-java -cp ./target/geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
+$ java -cp ./target/geomesa-tutorial-authorizations-1.0-SNAPSHOT.jar \
    geomesa.tutorial.AuthorizationsTutorial \
    -instanceId <instance> \
    -zookeepers <zoos> \